mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Verify that the `encryption_key` value in the LeafNode is different from the committer's current leaf node.

+  * Verify that none of the public keys in the UpdatePath appear in any node of the new ratchet tree.

   * Merge the UpdatePath into the new ratchet tree as described in
     {{synchronizing-views-of-the-tree}}.